vestrel00/contacts-android/README.md

 ## TODO

 - Local RawContacts may have a group membership to a default system group.
-    - The native Contacts app does not have an edit option for RawContacts that have no group membership to the default group, though edits can still be made in other ways.
+    - The native Contacts app may not have an edit option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
+Edits can still be made in other ways.
 Instead, an option to "Add to contacts" is shown that adds a membership to a default group but does not associate the RawContact to the Account that owns the group.
 The edit UI does not show the group membership field.
-    - TODO what happens when there are two accounts when adding a membership to the "My Contacts" group?
-    - Either just document this or add functionality to support it.
+        - Wierdly, this only occurs when there is exactly only one Account.
+If there are no Account or there are two or more Accounts, then this does not occur.
+        - Does not occur for a Contact with a RawContact that has a group membership AND a RawContact that has no group membership.
+    - Document this in DEV_NOTES and relevant files.

 - Remove return type on delegate functions to reduce line length.
     - grep --include="*kt" -r "vararg" .